MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/how-to/hosted-ui.md

 ### Video search configurations

-- Video results enabled: Determines if video search is enabled (you will see a Videos tab at the top of the page).
+- Video results enabled: Determines if video search is enabled (see the Videos tab at the top of the page).
-- Video results per page: Number of video search results to display at a time (the maximum is 150 results per page).
+- Video results per page: Determines the number of video search results to display at a time (the maximum is 150 results per page).

 The following configuration is shown if you click **Show advanced configurations**.